 Completion-based payment schedules allow for payments at regular intervals, determined by the progress of the project.
 This is a good option for projects that have clearly defined budgets.

 With milestone agreements, payments are made based on when a particular aspect of the project is completed.
 For example, when the site cleanup has been done, a payment - or percentage of monies - will be dispersed.

-These types of agreement separate the project into equal amounts of time.
+These types of agreements separate the project into equal amounts of time.
 Payments are specifically identified by dates and amounts however, they can be changed in the event of project delays.

-Without clearly-defined payment terms and a solid construction billing method, you risk slow or non-payment for your construction project.
-Your payment terms should be very concise, accurate, and make it easy for your client to submit their payments.
-At minimum, your payment schedule should include these terms:
+Without clearly defined payment terms and a solid construction billing method, you risk slow or non-payment for your construction project.
+Your payment terms should be very concise, and accurate, and make it easy for your client to submit their payments.
+At a minimum, your payment schedule should include these terms:

 The contract sum is the agreed-upon amount for the project.
 These are not set in stone as it would be unrealistic for contractors to factor in things like weather delays or equipment failure.
 That’s why there’s usually a clause allowing for some wiggle room in case unexpected variations occur.

 The SOV is a detailed list of each work item and the value of it within the scope of the project.
 An SOV provides a clear picture of when progress payments will be expected throughout the project based on milestones.

 3. Application for payment

 An application for payment should be as detailed as possible.
 It should include how you want to be paid and accompanied by a list of services, materials, labor, and other costs associated with the project.

 Construction change orders are changes to the scope of work in the original contract.
 They are an agreement between all parties involved in: